marciofrayze/rackstep/README.md

 - simplecov: a simple way to generate statistics about your unit tests coverage.

-## How to
+## How to use RackStep

-Install the RackStep gem:
+Make sure you have ruby 2.2.3 installed (ruby --version).
+If you don't, we recomend you to use [rbenv](https://github.com/sstephenson/rbenv#installation) to install it.

-gem install rackstep
+Install the bundle gem if you don't have it already: gem install bundle

 To create a new application, you may clone one of the following repositories as a starting point example: